wandyezj/wandyezj.github.io/docs/_posts/2022-05-05-github-contributions.md

     _note_: This will git you the actual command to run to push to origin.

-1. make and commit changes to the local repostiory
+1. make and commit changes to the local repository
     > git add

     > git commit -m "message"